106-Sam/Acubesec-Kali2.0/README.md

 7. Type `Y` if you are using AcubeSec OS as Virtual Machine, Otherwise type `N`.

 8. Now restart you machine.
-It done
+It's done

 If there are any issue contact me.